Thai Airways International Flight 311: Aftermath

 Thai Airways retired the flight number 311 after the accident, along with its counterpart flight number 312, which had been used for the outbound flight from Kathmandu to Bangkok.
 These were replaced by flight numbers 319 and 320, respectively.
 These redesignated flights continued to be operated by Airbus A310 aircraft until this type was retired by the airline and replaced with Boeing 777 aircraft in 2001.
 The remains of the aircraft can still be seen in Langtang National Park on the trek from Ghopte to the Tharepati Pass.

 Fifty-nine days after the Flight 311 disaster, Pakistan International Airlines Flight 268 crashed on approach to Kathmandu, killing all 167 on board, the deadliest accident in the country's history.

 Dramatization

-The crash is featured in the 10th episode of the 17th season of Mayday (Air Crash Investigation).
+The crash is featured in Season 17, Episode 10 of Mayday (Air Crash Investigation).
 The episode is titled "The Lost Plane".